goldsborough/clang-expand/README.md

 want to upgrade your compiler (you're welcome!).
 You will also need the full [llvm](https://github.com/llvm-mirror/llvm) and [clang](https://github.com/llvm-mirror/clang) source.
-Altogether, you'll have the least rough ride if you compile clang from source and then compile clang-expand with that compiler.
+Altogether, you'll have the least rough ride if you compile clang, llvm and [libc++]((https://github.com/llvm-mirror/libcxx) from source and then compile clang-expand with the resulting clang++ compiler.

 Once you have all that, you can build with: